jzgi/dbexp/README.md

 WebReady is based on the high-performance [Kestral HTTP server](https://github.com/aspnet/AspNetCore/tree/master/src/Servers/Kestrel) that is built in ASP.NET Core, as well as the [Npgsql data access library](https://www.npgsql.org/).

+The sample program is a real-world business application that has adequate complexity, serving as a starting template for your new projects.

 The best practics of database design are strictly followed:
 * views -- database views are exposed as folders that support GET, POST, PUT and DELETE methods acccording to whether a view is updatable
 * functions -- database functions are exposed as executable object that support GET, or POST, or both.
 A function has a number of parameters, that are naturally mapped to HTTP request parameters.